 We know, as members of the Ethical Trading Initiative, and from seeing the results in factory, when these structures are capacitated, recognized, and working effectively, they improve the ability of workers to negotiate on core material topics including wages.

-Through our RESPECT PROGRAMME, we are committed to ensuring that 100% of workers in our supply chains have effective representation in their workforces through strong committee structures – 22% of workers have been covered by the programme thus far (against this year’s target of 18%).
-We will have reached 100% of workers by 2030.
+Through our RESPECT PROGRAMME, we are committed to ensuring that 100% of workers in our supply chains have effective representation in their workforces through strong committee structures.
+During FY25 we have enrolled 6 new factories into the Far East for the first time.